Pet Advisor Blog

 The American Bobtail is considered to be rare a domestic cat breed, famous for its stubby tail that is bobbed, hence the breed’s name.
 This cat’s “bobbed” tail is approximately a third or half the length of the tail of an average cat.
 The American Bobtail’s unique tail is the result of a genetic mutation that directly affects the growth development of this cat breed’s tail.
 It shares this uncommon and dominant genetic mutation with the Manx cat.

 There are two recognized varieties of the American Bobtail cat breed.
 These are the American Bobtail Shorthair and Longhair varieties.
 Both Bobtail type are considered as separate and distinct breeds by the feline registries and organizations that recognize them.
-The shorthair and longhair on the breeds’ name are part of their official name.
+The shorthair and longhair on the breeds’ names are part of their official name.

 The International Cat Association – First to recognized as a distinct breed in 1989, accepted this breed for Championship Competitions